 Versatility

 Nonstick cookware is versatile in its own right, but it's best suited for specific types of cooking.
-If you are primarily cooking delicate foods like eggs, pancakes, and fish, a nonstick frying pan is more suitable due to its easy food release and gentle cooking surface.
-Nonetheless, it's advised to avoid high-heat cooking, searing, or the use of metal utensils, as these actions can potentially harm the nonstick coating.
+If you primarily cook delicate foods like eggs, pancakes, and fish, a nonstick frying pan is more suitable due to its easy food release and gentle cooking surface.
+Nonetheless, avoiding high-heat cooking, searing, or using metal utensils is advised, as these actions can potentially harm the nonstick coating.

 Health Risks